gcapes/git-course/_episodes/10-remote-collaboration.md

 ```
 {: .bash}

-There was no merge conflict, so this is a *fast-forward* merge.
+There was no merge commit, so this is a *fast-forward* merge.
 If we look at the network graph again, we can see that `master` now points to the
 same commit as `origin/master`.